-102 Administration of Criminal Justice
+102 Administration of Criminal Justice 3 credit hours

 A study of the core components of the criminal justice system from an organizational perspective.
 Students will analyze organizational effectiveness of the police, courts, and corrections in depth to fully understand the operations of these justice systems.
 The course will examine key theoretical approaches and concepts of organizational principles, models and typologies.